 “Not getting enough sleep tends to affect your appetite so you eat more, you’re more fatigued, so you’re less likely to exercise,” says Wheaton.
 “It can impact your blood sugar, so further down the road after years of not getting enough sleep, you’re more likely to develop diabetes for instance.”

 There are other factors involved, but Wheaton says some school districts are resistant to later start times because they say it would increase costs for busing students.
 She says parents can also help their children practice good sleep habits by maintaining a consistent bedtime and rise time, including on weekends.

 Author: Troy Wilde, Public News Service (NV)

-The information herein on "CDC: Teenagers Need More Sleep" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "CDC: Teenagers Need More Sleep" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST